ArcovanBreda/CEConvDL2/blogpost.md

   *Figure XX: Accuracy over test-time value shift for hue equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (value) Equivariant networks, and jitter indicates training time hue augmentation. ([source](CEConv/plot_fig9_hue.py))*
 </div>

-As can be seen in Fig XX, in the case of the CE-ResNet 18 network 3 clear peaks can be seen at the 0°, 120° and 240° (-120°) hue rotation angles.
+As can be seen in Fig XX, in the case of the CE-ResNet 18 network 3 clear peaks can be seen at the 0°, 120°, and 240° (-120°) hue rotation angles.
 The network is able to exploit its hue shift equivariance to perform at an equal level across all 3 discrete hue rotations, whereas the baseline model is not.
 However, as we only train the network for 3 discrete rotations, we can still see that when training with hue jitter both the baseline and CE-ResNet 18 achieve better, more robust performance.
 If trained for more discrete rotations this difference can be negated but this comes at the cost of an increase in parameters for the CE-ResNet or a severe decrease in width if training to keep the number of parameters equal to that of the baseline model.
-Similarly, the ever so slight decrease in performance on the top end of the CE-ResNet 18 model without jitter compared to its baseline can be explained by this trade-off.
-In our test we try to keep the amount of parameters equal between the baseline models and the hue shift equivariant models, at around 11.2M parameters.
+Similarly, the ever-so-slight decrease in performance on the top end of the CE-ResNet 18 model without jitter compared to its baseline can be explained by this trade-off.
+In our test, we try to keep the amount of parameters equal between the baseline models and the hue shift equivariant models, at around 11.2M parameters.
 In order to do this we must however reduce the width of the CE-ResNet 18 model as making the model equivariant comes at the cost of an increased amount of parameters.
-Due to this reduction in width the CE-ResNet 18 model is less expressive than its baseline counterparts explaining the slight decrease in peak performance.
+Due to this reduction in width, the CE-ResNet 18 model is less expressive than its baseline counterparts explaining the slight decrease in peak performance.

 ##### Saturation Equivariance

 ##### Value Equivariance
-For value equivariance, we only tested shifting the input iamges with 5 shifts.
-Initialy we tested with a shift range starting at minus one however in RGB space this results in a totally black images with a complete loss of information therefor we decided to replace this minus one with minus a half.
+For value equivariance, we only tested shifting the input images with 5 shifts.
+Initially, we tested with a shift range starting at minus one however in RGB space this results in totally black images with a complete loss of information, therefore, we decided to replace this minus one with minus a half.
 The results can be found in Figure 8/
 <div align="center">
   <img src="blogpost_imgs/value_equivariance.jpg" alt="HSV space value equivariance" width="100%">